cst95/checkout-payment-gateway/README.md

 There are two test users with usernames **Test** and **Test2**.
 They both have the same password **Password123!**.
 They can be used to test the functionality of the API.

+Once the application is up and running, the Swagger documentation can be found at **http://localhost:5000/swagger**.
+You can use these pages to test your requests.

 #### Obtaining a JSON Web Token for authentication

 In order to generate a JSON web token for either test user, use the `POST /api/account/login` endpoint with the credentials for either account: